FumaDB

 import { fumadb } from "fumadb";

-// library exposed
+// assuming the library exported

 const ChatDB = fumadb();